TWUOnline/moodlehelp/faculty/importing-content-from-a-previous-cohort.md

-### Importing content from a previous cohort
+### Importing Content from a Previous Cohort

-Navigate to the new container for your course.
+Navigate to the new site for your course.

 #### Click 'Import' in the Administration block.